araobp/unity-sabae/README.md

 [code](./SabaeCity_RenderStreamingTest) <= I leave it intact for a while.
 I use this signalling server for this: https://github.com/araobp/signalling-server.

 Maybe, I will try out Furioos in future for mobile.

+## Licence

+### 3D model of Sabae city in Japan (distributed under CC-BY license)

+This project uses a 3D model (in skp format) on the following web site (Japanese): https://www.city.sabae.fukui.jp/about_city/opendata/data_list/3d-shotengai.html

+It is distributed under CC-BY.
+A modified version of the 3D model is included in this repo.

 ## Reference